Skip to content

 Development Workflow

 Everything you need to build, test, and debug Kreuzberg locally.
-This guide assumes you've already followed the Contributing Guide to fork and clone the repo.
+This guide assumes you've already followed the Contributing Guide to fork and clone the repository.

 The Task Runner